-Basically, as of March 31 citizens can only leave their apartments for a limited time upon receiving special permission (by sending a free SMS with ID number) if there is an immediate threat to life and health, to purchase medicines and products (initially for 2, then for 3 hours once a day), and to participate in funerals.
-Individuals engaged in certain areas of practice (doctors, certain government institutions, employees of industries permitted during special regime) may leave apartments upon being registered at an e-government portal.
+Starting March 31 citizens can only leave their apartments for a limited time upon receiving special permission (by sending a free SMS with ID number) if there is an immediate threat to life and health, to purchase medication and products (initially for 2, then for 3 hours once a day), and to attend funerals.
+Individuals in certain occupations (doctors, certain government institutions, employees of industries permitted during special regime) may leave their apartments after registering with an e-government portal.
 Schools and universities, most shops and services (list extended from April 27), malls, parks, and other gathering places are closed.
-Travel between regions is also prohibited except for emergency services and law enforcement.
+Travel between regions is also prohibited, except for emergency services and law enforcement.

-The legal and administrative regime governing the “special quarantine regime” merits special attention.
-The CabMin decisions refer to article 25 of the law “on sanitary-epidemiological safety”6 according to which the government may “apply special labor, education, movement, transportation conditions and regimes in the relevant territories or facilities within their competence” and conduct “decontamination, disinfection, disinsection, deratization and decontamination” measures.
+The legal and administrative regulations governing the “special quarantine regime” merits particular attention.
+The CabMin (Cabinet of Ministers‘) decisions refer to article 25 of the law “on sanitary-epidemiological safety”6 according to which the government may “apply special labor, education, movement, transportation conditions and regimes in the relevant territories or facilities within their competence” and conduct “decontamination, disinfection, disinsection, deratization and decontamination” measures.

-Some lawyers argued that the range of lockdown measures rather required the declaration of the state of emergency (as was done e.g. in Georgia) under Article 112 of the Constitution.
-No explanation for shunning this procedures was furnished, apart from some insinuations that the government may be planning some extraordinary elections or referendums this year, whereas according to the Article 7-1 of the Electoral Code in times of states of emergency and 3 months following it no elections or referendums may be conducted.
+Some lawyers have argued that the range of lockdown measures rather required the declaration of the state of emergency (as was done in Georgia for example) under Article 112 of the Constitution.
+No explanation for shunning these procedures was offered, apart from some insinuations that the government may be planning some extraordinary elections or referendums this year, whereas according to Article 7-1 of the Electoral Code in times of states of emergency and 3 months following it no elections or referendums may be held.

-A new crime was introduced7 into the Criminal Code by Article 139-1 that punishes breaches of “sanitary-hygienic or quarantine regimes” that “create real danger” of spread of diseases (up to 3 years of deprivation of liberty) or result “in human death or other grave consequences” (up to 5 years of deprivation of liberty).
+A new crime was introduced7 into the Criminal Code by Article 139-1 that punishes breaches of “sanitary-hygienic or quarantine regimes” that “create real danger” of spreading diseases (up to three years imprisonment) or result “in human death or other grave consequences” (up to five years imprisonment).

 On the same date two more laws entered into force, the first one amending the law “on information, informatization and information protection”8 , and the second one amending the Code of Administrative Offenses9 .
-The laws establish liability of internet users, and extend liability of owners of internet resources, owners of domain names, as well as host and internet providers.
+The laws establish the liability of internet users, and extend the liability of owners of internet resources, owners of domain names, as well as hosts and internet providers.